PatrickPicca/CS100-finalproject/README.md

- > ## Phase II
- > In addition to completing the "Class Diagram" section below, you will need to
- > * Set up your GitHub project board as a Kanban board for the project.
-It should have columns that map roughly to
- >   * Backlog, TODO, In progress, In testing, Done
- >   * You can change these or add more if you'd like, but we should be able to identify at least these.
- > * There is no requirement for automation in the project board but feel free to explore those options.
- > * Create an "Epic" (note) for each feature and each design pattern and assign them to the appropriate team member.
-Place these in the `Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Create smaller development tasks as issues and assign them to team members.
-Place these in the `TODO` column.
- >   * These cards should represent roughly 7 days worth of development time for your team, taking you until your first meeting with the TA
 ## Class Diagram
 ![Untitled Diagram-2-2](https://user-images.githubusercontent.com/81607334/120364446-1b284500-c2c2-11eb-81dd-e6bb4dc98166.png)

- > ## Phase III
- > You will need to schedule a check-in with the TA (during lab hours or office hours).
-Your entire team must be present.
- > * Before the meeting you should perform a sprint plan like you did in Phase II
- > * In the meeting with your TA you will discuss:
- >   - How effective your last sprint was (each member should talk about what they did)
- >   - Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
- >   - Any bugs you've identified and created issues for during the sprint.
-Do you plan on fixing them in the next sprint or are they lower priority?
- >   - What tasks you are planning for this next sprint.

  > ## Final deliverable
  > All group members will give a demo to the TA during lab time.
 The TA will check the demo and the project GitHub repository and ask a few questions to all the team members.